 Gliding over the still, high water of the River Moy, the lone kayak looked as if it was skimming across a painter’s landscape.
 Beneath beech, sycamore, birch and willow, the reflected autumnal hues of red, yellow, russet and gold were smeared across the river like strokes from a watercolourist’s brush; and the mirror trunks of trees were obliquely growing out of the murky depths.

 Autumn is the time that Belleek Wood puts on its most spectacular show of the year, a briefly brilliant flamboyance that is best enjoyed from the Quay village side of the Moy when an autumnal bonfire of reds and golds burn brightly opposite the blinding glare of the rising sun.

 Socialising, such as it is, in this second Covid Lockdown is all outside.
 From the river’s east bank along the Quay, walkers, joggers and those enjoying a morning coffee from the popular Boho Barrista mobile cafe savour the full flavour of a Belleek Wood technicolour autumn.

 Nature’s symmetry and continuity abound in this woodland scene that could only be truly captured on a great landscape painter’s canvass.
 A riparian scene framed by the bronzed heads of the golden reeds along the river bank, crowned with a procession of tall pines in their forest green, and all complemented by the cornflower blue of the cloud-dotted sky.

-On this day, rain had swollen the many streams that criss-cross Belleek Wood.
-The gurlging sounds of minature waterfalls cascading over rocky boulders through tangled woodland; a soothing sound on my walk under tree tunnels.
+On this day, the rain had swollen the many streams that criss-cross Belleek Wood.
+The gurgling sounds of miniature waterfalls cascading over rocky boulders through tangled woodland; a soothing sound on my walk under tree tunnels.
 A chequered trail ahead; quilted patterns of light and shadow as lancing shafts of sunlight dissected the path.

-The declining angle of the sun foreshadowing winter.
+The declining angle of the sun foreshadows winter.